 Tips are 10% of the total.
 If the service is super good, you can leave more.
 Some restaurants include the tip in the bill.

 Make sure you try some delicious empanadas, pastel de choclo, and are particular version of the hot dog: completos.

 For more details, please check this list of typical Chilean dishes you should try.

 San Pedro de Atacama

-One of our most popular touristic spots in Chile is San Pedro de Atacama, the driest desert in the world.
+One of our most popular touristic spots in Chile in San Pedro de Atacama, the driest desert in the world.
 Take a plane to the Nort of Chile and amaze yourself with the Valley of The Moon, Geysers del Tatio, among a lot of incredible and unique landscapes.
-Take a look at my guide of Best things to do in San Pedro de Atacama.
+Take a look at my guide for the Best things to do in San Pedro de Atacama.

 Check the requirements to travel to Easter Island.

 Do you need any more reasons to travel to Chile?
-If you have any questions, please leave them in the comments of send me a DM through Instagram.
-I will be more than happy to help you on your travel to Chile.
+If you have any questions, please leave them in the comments of sending me a DM through Instagram.
+I will be more than happy to help you with your travel to Chile.